 A handsome cherry blossom tree adorns the front garden of number 56 Sandford Road, Ranelagh in Dublin 6.
-The Victorian end-terrace home on the corner of Sandford Road and Marlborough Road was built in built in 1847, and was purchased by its current owners in 2017.
+The Victorian end-terrace home on the corner of Sandford Road and Marlborough Road was built in 1847, and was purchased by its current owners in 2017.
 The owners proceeded to gut the property and put in new electrics, plumbing, bathrooms and underfloor heating on the ground floor.
 They also had the exterior brickwork repointed.
 The 164sq m (1765sq ft) three-bed now has a D2 Ber.

 Considering the best layout for the house and to maximise the southerly aspect, they flipped the layout of the ground floor, swapping the kitchen and livingrooms, so the kitchen lies to the front of the house and the livingroom is now at the back.